aguoietf/ietf-ccamp-yang-otn-slicing/draft-ietf-ccamp-yang-otn-slicing.md

 # Realizing OTN Slices

-{{!I-D.ietf-teas-ietf-network-slices}} introduces a mechanism for an IETF network slice controller to realize network slices by constructing Network Resource Partitions (NRP).
+{{!RFC9543}} introduces a mechanism for an RFC 9543 network slice controller to realize network slices by constructing Network Resource Partitions (NRP).
 A NRP is a collection of resources identified in the underlay network to facilitate the mapping of network slices onto available network resources.
 An NRP is a scope view of a topology and may be considered as a topology in its own right.
 Thus, in traffic-engineered (TE) networks including OTN, an NRP may be simply represented as an abstract TE topology defined by {{!RFC8795}}.
 For OTN networks, An NRP may be represented as an abstract OTN topology defined by {{!I-D.ietf-ccamp-otn-topo-yang}}.

 The NRP may be used to address the scalability issues where there may be considerable numbers of control and data plane states required to be stored and programmed if network slices are mapped directly to the underlay topology.
 NRP is internal to a network slice controller, and use of NRPs is optional yet could benefit a network slice realization in large-scale networks, including OTN networks.